netdata/netdata/aclk/README.md

 Currently we are in process of switching ACLK to brand new technical stack called ACLK-NG.
 To choose your implementation, change the `aclk implementation` setting in your `netdata.conf` (accepted values `ng` or `legacy`).

-Before changing this value check the desired implementation is available in your agent (determined at build time) by running `netdata -W buildinfo`.
-Following lines indicate which ACLK implementations are available in your agent:
+Before changing this value, check the desired implementation is available (determined at build time) by running `netdata -W buildinfo`.
+Following lines indicate which ACLK implementations are available:

 ```
 Features: